chaoshades/rmvx-ebjb-victory/README.md

 ### Instruction for usage

-All of the configuration avaiable is within the `VICTORY_CONFIG` module.
+All of the configuration available is within the `VICTORY_CONFIG` module.

 ## Contributing